italk broadband review 2023

 We don’t recommend this type of broadband for most people.
 Unless you’re only interested in getting the cheapest broadband possible, fibre will be better value.

 - Upload speed: 9Mb

-The entry-level iTalk fibre internet service is fast enough for households with a couple of people sharing the broadband.
-This is our recommended minimum for most homes.
+This entry-level italk fibre service is fast enough for households with a couple of people sharing the broadband.
+Its speeds are the minimum we recommend for all homes.

 - Download speed: 63Mb

 The fastest italk broadband package is suitable if you have a large home.
 If you’re looking for broadband suitable for lots of downloading, gaming or streaming HD video, this is what you’ll want.